 Magnesium is the fourth most abundant mineral in the human body and is involved in hundreds of biochemical reactions.
 Every cell in your body contains it and needs it to function.
 Unfortunately, 50% of people in the U.S. and Europe have suboptimal levels.
 In this short, 3-minute article we are firmly going to answer one of the most popular vitamin-related questions on Google: "what is magnesium used for?"

 Magnesium plays a critical part in both the health of your body and brain.
 Studies show even if you have a near-perfect diet you still may not be getting enough of it.
 Just how important is magnesium and what exactly is magnesium used for?
-Well, like I mentioned earlier every single cell in your body contains it and needs it to function.
+Well, every single cell in your body contains it and needs it to function.
 In fact, magnesium is involved in over 600 reactions in the human body including:

 Research has shown magnesium plays a critical role in brain function and mood, and low levels of magnesium are directly linked to an increased risk of depression.
 A study that included over 8,800 people found that individuals under the age of 65 with the lowest magnesium intake had nearly a 23% increased risk of depression.
-Supplementing with magnesium can effectively help reduce symptoms of depression and as studies show, the results can be substantial.
-For example, a controlled trial in depressed adults found 450 mg of magnesium each day improved mood and well-being more effectively than an antidepressant.

 Magnesium supplementation has shown the ability to safely lower blood pressure in individuals with high blood pressure.
 A study that included a total of 48 patients with mild uncomplicated hypertension concluded, "oral magnesium supplementation reduces ambulatory blood pressure in patients with mild hypertension."